Camping in a Romahome Duo

 The tanks are situated out of site tucked snugly behind the seating where there is also inspection caps for checking how full they are.

-"On board fresh and waste water make you self sufficient"
+"On board fresh and waste water make you self sufficient

 Fresh water is filled from outside via a lockable filler cap and the waste is emptied via a tap just under the side of the van.

-The pictures opposite are:
+The pictures show:

-The inside inspection cap for the waste (fresh is identical but on other side)
+The inside inspection cap for the waste (fresh is identical but on other side) (above right)

-The inspection cap is hidden under the cushions (fresh is identical but on the other side)
+The inspection cap is hidden under the cushions (fresh is identical but on the other side) (above left)

-The windows all have blinds and flyscreens - except the lower side windows which open to about 1", these are great for letting some fresh air in at night and the bugs can't (usually!)get in because the curtains fit so tightly.
+The windows all have blinds and flyscreens - except the lower side “teardrop” windows which open to about 1", these are great for letting some fresh air in at night and the bugs can't (usually!)get in because the curtains fit so tightly.

 It can hold quite a lot of things, has two shelves, door bottle storage, butter rack and a small freezer compartment.